Artistic Advisor, Artistic Director of the Andrzej Markowski International Festival Wratislavia Cantans and Wrocław Baroque Ensemble

 Andrzej Kosendiak

-In 2005, he became Director of the Wrocław Philharmonic and the International Festival Wratislavia Cantans – he led to a change of the profile of both institutions and to transforming them into the National Forum of Music.
-The opening of the new venue of the National Forum of Music, which was established thanks to his initiative and efforts, was awarded with the Coryphaeus of Polish Music 2016 in the Event of the Year category.
-Andrzej Kosendiak was Chairman of the Board of the Society of Polish Philharmonics for three terms, he was Deputy Chairman of the Council for Artistic Institutions at the Ministry of Culture and National Heritage (2016-2019), he was a member of the Music Programme Council of the National Institute of Music and Dance, and from 2021 has been a member of the University Council of the University of Economics in Wrocław.
+The opening of the new venue of the National Forum of Music, which was created thanks to his initiative and efforts, was awarded the Coryphaeus of Polish Music 2016 in the Event of the Year category.
+Andrzej Kosendiak also contributed to the establishment of the Society of Polish Philharmonics, in which he served as chair of the Board for three terms.
+In the years 2016-2019, he was vice-chairman of the Council for Artistic Institutions at the Ministry of Culture and National Heritage, he is a member of the Programme Council for Music of the National Institute of Music and Dance, and since 2021 of the Council of the University of Economics in Wrocław, and the jury of the architectural competition for a new concert hall in Belgrade.

 Newsletter Melomana